Written by Team ParentCircle and published on 28 October 2021.

 Listen and tell: Ask your child to close his eyes.
 Make different sounds with items around the house crumple a piece of paper or squeeze his favorite squeaky toy.
 Your baby must guess what the secret item is!

 Sort it out: Give your toddler a jumbled mix of safe toys and household items in four different colors.
-Ask him to sort and categorize these items by the color red, blue, yellow, and green.
+Ask him to sort and categorize these items by the colors red, blue, yellow, and green.
 Voice out each color as he sorts them!

 |Crafts for toddlers|